Earn the view

-The temple’s main draw is a Buddha image and golden chedi perched atop the cliff with a large lookout platform.
-The views from here are breathtaking — Khao Phanom Bencha looms to the north, the steep karst cliffs that cut Railay off from the rest of the mainland rise to the west and the mouth of the Krabi river empties into the sea to the south.
-On a clear day, you can see all the way to Ko Phi Phi.
+But the main attraction is a large seated Buddha image and gold-painted chedi set high atop a cliff and surrounded by a lookout platform.
+The views from here are breathtaking: the peak of Khao Phanom Bencha looms to the north as Ko Jum’s mountain and the steep karst cliffs that cut Railay off from the rest of the mainland rise to the west and the mouth the Krabi river empties into the sea to the south.
+On a clear day you can see all the way to Ko Phi Phi.

 Wat Tham Seua also has an intriguing history.
-Born in 1936 and trained in childhood by his doctor/shaman/fortune-teller/meditation master father, Ajahn Jumnien took residence in Surat Thani province in the 1960s.
+Born in 1936 and trained in childhood by his doctor/shaman/fortune-teller/meditation-master father, Ajahn Jumnien lived in Surat Thani province in the 1960s and ‘70s.
 Then a stronghold of a Thai Communist insurgency, the area saw bloody fighting for several years.
-The monk served as an influential neutral figure, brokering ceasefires and providing a forest sanctuary for locals and fighters from both sides of the conflict.
+The monk served as an influential neutral figure, brokering ceasefires and providing a sanctuary for locals and fighters from both sides of the conflict.

-When the war drew to a close in the mid ‘70s, Ajahn Jumnien set out on tudong (ascetic wandering) and found the caves to the north of Krabi town to be suitable for meditation.
-He had become well known as a master of meditation, compassion and wisdom, and with local support, Wat Tham Seua grew up around him.
-He can still be spotted with several talismans, mostly animal bones and teeth, hanging from his robes.
-These were accepted from lay-people and worn as a symbolic gesture of carrying the weight of their karma.
+In the mid ‘70s, Ajahn Jumnien set out on tudong (ascetic wandering) and found the caves to the north of Krabi town to be suitable for meditation.
+He had become well known as a master of meditation and compassion, and with local support, Wat Tham Seua grew up around him.
+We met him years ago with several talismans hanging from his robes, which he accepted from lay people and wears as a symbolic gesture of carrying the weight of their karma.